fenio/pv-mounter/README.md

 Few things.
 Namely:

-* spawns POD with minimalistic image that contains SSH daemon and binds to existing PVC
+* spawns a POD with minimalistic image that contains SSH daemon and binds to existing PVC
 * creates port-forward to make it locally accessible
+* mounts volume locally using SSHFS

+In case of already mounted RWO volumes it's a bit more complex:

+* spawns a POD with minimalistic image that contains SSH daemon and will act as jump host or proxy
+* creates ephemeral container within POD that currently mounts volume
+* from that ephemeral container establishes reverse SSH tunnel to to proxy POD
+* creates port-forward to proxy POD to make it locally accessible
 * mounts volume locally using SSHFS

 See also demo below.